Fist Fight

 Fist Fight is a 2017 American comedy film directed by Richie Keen and written by Van Robichaux and Evan Susser.
 The film stars Ice Cube, Charlie Day, Tracy Morgan, and Jillian Bell with Dean Norris, Christina Hendricks, Kumail Nanjiani, and Dennis Haysbert in supporting roles.
 The film centers on a school teacher who is challenged to an after-school fistfight after causing another teacher's termination.

-The film premiered in Los Angeles on February 13, 2017, and was theatrically released in the United States on February 17, 2017.
-It grossed $41 million worldwide and received negative reviews from critics.
+The film premiered in Los Angeles on February 13, 2017, and was theatrically released in the United States on February 17, 2017 by Warner Bros.
+Pictures.
+It grossed $41.1 million worldwide against a $22–25 million budget and received negative reviews from critics.
 It was released on DVD and Blu-ray on May 30, 2017.

 Plot

 On the last day before summer vacation, students devise an elaborate senior prank day, and faculty members try to survive the chaos as best they can.
 Meanwhile, English teacher Andy Campbell hears rumors of the downsizing of all departments.
 As he has a pregnant wife and a child, he becomes extremely anxious.

 When history teacher Ron Strickland later asks Campbell for help with operating a VCR in a class, a student named Neil secretly uses his smartphone to prank Strickland.
 Enraged, he grabs a fire axe and destroys Neil's desk, sending the class fleeing the room in panic.

 Both Campbell and Strickland are brought to Principal Tyler's office to discuss the incident.
 Despite initially agreeing to keep what happened a secret, Campbell tells the truth after Tyler threatens to fire them both if neither steps forward.
 Strickland loses his job, leading him to challenge Campbell to a fist fight after school.

 Convinced that he does not stand a chance against Strickland, Campbell tries to set matters straight.
 He bribes Neil into giving false testimony to Principal Tyler to clear Strickland's name.
 The plan works, and Strickland gets reinstated.

 Campbell and Strickland receive an emergency call from school counselor Holly.
 They meet with her, not realizing she tricked them into coming there to talk through their issues.
 When Campbell tells Strickland that he got him his job back, he is further enraged.
 Stating that Campbell should have told him about this plan before acting, he insists the fight is still on.

 Campbell calls 9-1-1 for help, but after learning the reason for his call, the operator laughs and hangs up on him.
 Then, after seeking advice from both Holly and Coach Crawford, he resolves to have Strickland removed from the campus before the day's end.
 As a last resort, Campbell threatens Neil into giving him MDMA, which he plants in Strickland's satchel.
 He calls the police, hoping to have Strickland arrested, but the attempt is botched and both teachers are incarcerated.